jweijers/optaplanner-workshop/README.md

 * Add a new score rule in the file cloudBalancingScoreRules.drl and reuse that method.

 ## Lab 103: Distribute network bandwidth fairly
-The customer’s use case is closely resembles the OptaPlanner example CloudBalancing.
+The customer’s use case closely resembles the OptaPlanner example CloudBalancing.
 But there are differences:
 * The computers are already bought, so we might as well use them all
 * All computers have the same network bandwidth.
 * The network bandwidth should be load balanced (= distributed fairly) across all computers.